Dividing train: Operation

 On the initial leg of its journey, the train is driven as normal by a single crew.
 At a designated station before a junction, the train stops and some of the cars are detached, with passengers or goods still on board.
 The front part of the train then departs to run the remainder of its route.
 A second train is then formed from the detached cars, the points are changed at the junction, and a new crew drives the train on a different route to a second destination.
 Where the train is formed of multiple units – self-contained trainsets with their own propulsion and driving cabs – two or more units work in multiple on the first leg.
 After detachment, the second crew drives in the trailing unit's front cab.

 On the return journey, the two trains may join at the same station where they divided.
-Special signalling is required at the station, both to recognise the division of the outbound train as intentional, and to allow the two inbound trains to enter the same block.
-The British rail network uses a draw ahead signal for the latter.
+Special signalling is required at the station to allow a following train to enter the block currently occupied by the train in front in order for the two to couple.
+The British rail network uses a shunt signal to authorize this type of movement.